Saturday, September 23, 2023

 Its September

-Mother sailed through her mastectomy, with very minor and much to be expected surgical side effects.
+Mom had sailed through her mastectomy, with very minor and expected surgical side effects.
 She had one of my older sisters staying with her, which turns out was a very good thing.
 All along I feared that mom was no longer safe by herself and I believe I was right.
-Turns out she had fallen at least a couple of times before July - she just didn't tell all of us, least of all her doc.
+Turns out she had fallen at least a couple of times before July - she just didn't tell all of us.
 At two weeks post surgery she was feeling cantankerous and yelled at my sister that it was time for her to go.
-Which my sister did, not recognizing a change of behavior in my mother.
+Which my sister did - not recognizing a change of behavior in my mother.
 And exactly three days later, mom had a stroke while standing, fell, and hit her head hard.

 So, stroke plus head trauma.
 Add in broken ribs.